Last updated on

 In our kitchen, we’ve had a whole cabinet of empty plastic containers and glass jars.
 Everything went into them.
 From spices to dried products and even small kitchen utensils.
-They were all transparent and labeled.
+They were all transparent and labeled (with the best labeling tool for kitchen organization).
 It was always obvious what was where and everything had its place.

 Plastic Bins to Group

 Other than the containers and jars, we’ve always had plastic bins to group similar things.
 So a bin could contain all spices for Asian cuisine, and you could easily access them and have everything in one place when needed.